 Preparation of future researchers and practitioners in the field of epidemiology, as well as dissemination of knowledge to health professionals and the general public.
 As the reach of the Chan School is global in scope, so too is our research program.
-We are committed to the enhancement of quality of health not only in our own country, but internationally.
+We are committed to the enhancement of the quality of health not only in our own country but internationally.

-Led by our distinguished Chair Dr. Albert Hofman (Stephen B. Kay Family Professor), our renowned faculty, diverse student body, and dedicated administrative staff foster a collegial and supportive community, allowing all members to reach their full potential.
+Led by our distinguished Chair Dr. Albert Hofman (Stephen B. Kay Family Professor of Clinical Epidemiology and Public Health), our renowned faculty, diverse student body, and dedicated administrative staff foster a collegial and supportive community, allowing all members to reach their full potential.